bcrowe/cakephp-codesniffer-plugin/README.md

 * Doc blocks / comments on correct indentation level (as their subsequent code).
 * Line endings on Windows are allowed to be \r\n (default for GIT on Windows for example).
 * ReturnEarly sniff to detect if a return statement is followed by an ELSE block.
-* Make CakePHP and Squiz niffs not falsely report whitespace issues in Windows (now in official standard).
+* Make Squiz sniff not falsely report whitespace issues in Windows.

 For details see the ruleset.xml in the `Standards` dir.